omgnetwork/elixir-omg/docs/inflight_exit_scenarios.md

 # Simple In-flight Exit

-Alice sends tokens to Bob in transaction `tx` which has one input and one output.
+Alice sends tokens to Bob in transaction `tx` which has one input and 2 outputs, one to Bob and one back to herself as change.
 The block is withheld.

-Bob calls `watcher/status` and gets a response:
+Alice calls `watcher/status` and gets a response:

 ```json
 {